Home > Analyses > Financial Services > KeyCorp

 Does KeyCorp have a competitive advantage?

-KeyCorp does not currently present a competitive advantage, as its return on invested capital (ROIC) is significantly below its weighted average cost of capital (WACC), indicating value destruction and declining profitability.
-The company’s ROIC trend over 2021-2025 is negative, confirming a very unfavorable moat status.
+KeyCorp currently lacks a competitive advantage, as its return on invested capital (ROIC) falls significantly below its weighted average cost of capital (WACC), indicating value destruction and declining profitability.
+The company’s profitability metrics, such as net margin, remain favorable, but the overall trend shows diminishing returns on capital invested.

 SWOT Analysis

-This SWOT analysis highlights KeyCorp’s internal capabilities and external environment to guide strategic investment decisions.
+This SWOT analysis highlights KeyCorp’s critical internal and external factors shaping its strategic outlook.

 Strengths